The Blessings of a Bhutan Excursion

 On our final night, the Takin villagers dressed up and threw us a big party.
 Each household brought bottles of ara (they were very proud to share, as it’s the only resource they feel they can offer).
 The center of the room was filled with bottles.
 Each family would take a turn placing the bottle and would welcome us.
 I was invited to dance and we performed a song that Jigme had written for us.
 We all went to bed well before the villagers—they celebrated long into the evening!

-Lovely Day Hiking
+Lovely Day of Bhutan Trekking and Hiking

 Hiking was another highlight of the trip.
 One day we hiked to a mountain pass at 10,000 feet, hoisted prayer flags, and sent our wishes to the skies above.
 Another day, after a morning hike in the Bumthang Valley, we had lunch at a farmhouse.
 We dined on pumpkin curry, dumplings and rice, buckwheat pancakes, sautéed radishes, buttered beans, creamy potatoes, and, of course, sliced chili peppers.